 The bankruptcy "means test" determines whether your income is low enough for you to file Chapter 7 bankruptcy.
 It's a formula designed to keep filers with higher incomes from filing for Chapter 7 bankruptcy.
-High-income filers who fail the means test may use Chapter 13 bankruptcy to repay a portion of their debts, but may not use Chapter 7 bankruptcy to wipe out their debts altogether.
+High-income filers who fail the means test can use Chapter 13 bankruptcy to repay a portion of their debts, but won't be able to use Chapter 7 bankruptcy to wipe out their debts altogether.

 However, having to take the Chapter 7 means test doesn't mean that you must be penniless in order to use Chapter 7 bankruptcy.
 You can earn significant monthly income and still qualify for Chapter 7 bankruptcy if you have a lot of expenses, such as high mortgage and car loan payments (although they must be reasonable), taxes, and other expenses.
 Read on to determine if you can pass the means test and file for Chapter 7 bankruptcy.

 The means test was designed to limit the use of Chapter 7 bankruptcy to those who truly can't pay their debts.
 It does this by deducting specific monthly expenses from your "current monthly income" (your average income over the six calendar months before you file for bankruptcy) to arrive at your monthly "disposable income."
 The higher your disposable income, the more likely you won't be allowed to use Chapter 7 bankruptcy.
 (Learn more about calculating your current monthly income for bankruptcy purposes.)